 (Figure 1:Above on the left is the speed dial from Opera and on the right the new homepage is being set.
 After setting the new homepage user frustration skyrockets as the user realizes that the changes they made did nothing.)

-The Safari browser performed better than anticipated during the usability testing in particular with the print a webpage task where testers were able to register fast times because the systems very high level of learnability.
+The Safari browser performed better than anticipated during the usability testing in particular with the print a webpage task where testers were able to register fast times because of the system’s very high level of learnability.
 The same test on Opera registered a recurring error as the testers would try to print out the homepage to no avail as the browser could only print out a page that was not the homepage.